utkuozbulak/pytorch-cnn-adversarial-attacks/README.md

 # Convolutional Neural Network Adversarial Attacks

+**Note**: I am aware that there are some issues with the code, I will update this repository soon (Also will move away from cv2 to PIL).

 This repo is a branch off of [CNN Visualisations](https://github.com/utkuozbulak/pytorch-cnn-visualizations) because it was starting to get bloated.
 It contains following CNN adversarial attacks implemented in Pytorch:

 * Fast Gradient Sign, Untargeted [1]